Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Existence of Pricing Operator

 It should be noted that the physical state $\hat p$ refers to the state of the quantum system upon which measurement of a given physical observable determines the payment made under the terms of the financial contract.
 Thus $\hat p$ can be used to calculate the probability distribution of the payout, but gives no information about the price, except that minimal statement which is mandated by the absence of arbitrage -- namely, that the price should be zero if and only if the probability of a payout greater than zero is zero.

 The operator $P_{0T} \,\hat q$ plays the role of a pricing kernel in our theory.
 In the case of an $n$-dimensional Hilbert space the prices of any $n^2 - 1$ linearly independent financial contracts, alongside the price of the unit discount bond, will be sufficient to completely calibrate the pricing kernel, which can then be used to price other contracts.
-It may seem surprising that the knowledge of such a system of prices gives no information about the physical state $\hat p$, except to determine its null space, but the analogue of this phenomenon is well known in the classical theory of finance \cite{bingham kiesel, dothan, etheridge, duffie, follmer schied}.
-At first glance, one might think that Proposition 1 is rather weak, since the pricing operator $\hat q$ is completely arbitrary apart from its having the same null space as $\hat p$; but such a conclusion would be incorrect -- the point is that the existence of a pricing operator is not assumed but rather is {\em deduced} from the minimal axioms we have chosen to characterize a pricing function.
-Thus, beginning with only the assumed existence of a pricing function, which might in principle be nonlinear, one can whittle the candidates for such a map down to a linear function of the specific form \eqref{pricing formula}.
+It may seem surprising that the knowledge of such a system of prices gives no information about the physical state $\hat p$, except to determine its null space, but the analogue of this phenomenon is well established in the classical theory of finance \cite{bingham kiesel, dothan, etheridge, duffie, follmer schied}.
+At first glance, one might conclude that our Proposition 1 has little content, since the pricing operator $\hat q$ is arbitrary apart from its having the same null space as $\hat p$; but such a conclusion would be incorrect -- the point is that the existence of a pricing operator is not assumed but rather is {\em deduced} from the minimal axioms we have chosen to characterize a pricing function.
+Thus, beginning only with the assumed existence of a pricing function, which might in principle be nonlinear, one can whittle the candidates for such a map down to a linear function of the form \eqref{pricing formula}.